PUFAs Poison The Pancreas

 The idea that sugar causes the pancreatic diseases – although popular – is unscientific and unsubstantiated.
-Experiments have consistently shown that the unsaturated fats damage the pancreas and promote the development of pancreatic cancer.
+Meanwhile, experiments have shown that exposure to polyunsaturated fatty acids (PUFAs), can promote inflammation, pancreatitis, and the growth and spread of pancreatic cancer.

 “In human pancreatic cancers, CCK receptors are ubiquitous and over-expressed and activation of these receptors with CCK or its related peptide gastrin, stimulate tumor growth…it may be possible to use CCK receptor antagonists as a chemopreventive treatment for those patients who are at high risk for pancreatic cancer…”

-Studies have exhibited the fact that the unsaturated fats more strongly stimulate CCK release than the saturated fats and this may in part explain their carcinogenic effect.
+Studies have demonstrated that the unsaturated fats more strongly stimulate CCK release than the saturated fats, and this may in part explain their carcinogenic effect.

-Cancer in general is an inflammatory disease driven largely by chronic stress.
-Pancreatic cancer is associated with increased levels of cortisol and adrenalin as well as numerous other stress substances.
-Aside from the inflammatory, carcinogenic and diabetogenic effects of the polyunsaturated fats, prolonged release of the stress related hormones are known to interfere with the ability of the pancreas to secrete insulin, and to encourage pancreatic disease in general.
+Cancer is an inflammatory disease which has been shown in general, to be driven by chronic stress.
+Pancreatic cancer is associated with increased levels of a variety of stress substances including cortisol and adrenalin.
+Aside from the inflammatory, carcinogenic and diabetogenic effects of the PUFAs, prolonged stress (and inflammatory stress substance release) can interfere with insulin function, and encourage pancreatic disease.

 “Chronic pancreatitis…is considered to be the single most important cause for development of pancreatic cancer…evidence suggests that inflammation and oxidative stress play pivotal roles in the development of…conditions like pancreatitis.”

 The breakdown products of the PUFAs are known to promote oxidative stress, and both PUFA degradation and oxidative stress are involved in the etiology of inflammation.
 Oxidative stress has been shown to play an important part in the progression of pancreatitis.